 I’ll admit it…I’m a latent Lewis and Clark enthusiast.
 I must have slept through most of my American History classes in high school because suddenly I find their mission to find the Northwest Passage to the Pacific utterly fascinating.
+We would follow much of their route through the Pacific Northwest.

 That’s one of the reasons why I jumped at the chance to experience this UnCruise Adventure.
 Woven into the colorful fabric of this off-the-grid cruise would be various onboard lectures, shoreside visits to small towns and ever-changing geological and agricultural scenery.